lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/04-Column Constraints.md

 However, each index comes with a cost.
 When a new record is added to a table, updated, or deleted, the index must regenerate.
 Index data is also stored separately from the rest of the table, so large indexes can bloat the size of a database.

 Indexes rely on several different data structures, the most common of which being a [B-tree](https://en.wikipedia.org/wiki/B-tree).

+--> unsigned constraint ?? (deleted from create a table lesson)